DarthStupidus/Group-Task-4/README.md

 The app could also potentially be expanded by adding other elements into the data set.
 There are so many statistics within the control of clubs in the Premier League, that there are likely other variables that could be calculated to add more factors into the model.

 Beyond that, it would need more data collection and testing, but could a similar model be applied to other football leagues - at home with other english leagues and abroad with, for example, the Serie A in Italy?
 Even beyond that could similar models be applied to other team league sports?

+As the optimisation process showed, Gradient Boosting gave the same results as our Random Forest model.
+It could be worth exploring this further - as well as further attempts to optimise the random forest model could be made.